prrao87/lancedb-study/README.md

 > [!NOTE]
 > * The numbers below are from a 2022 M2 Macbook Pro with 16GB RAM
 > * The search space comprises 129,971 wine review descriptions in either LanceDB or Elasticsearch
-> * The queries are randomly sampled from a list of 10 example queries for FTS and vector search, and run for 10, 100, 1000 and 10000 random samples
+> * The queries are randomly sampled from a list of 10 example queries for FTS and vector search, and run for 10, 100, 1000 and 10000 random queries
 > * The vector dimensionality for the embeddings is 384 (`BAAI/bge-small-en-v1.5`)
-> * Vector search in Elasticsearch is via Lucene-HNSW, and in LanceDB via IVF-PQ
+> * Vector search in Elasticsearch is based on Lucene-HNSW, and in LanceDB, is based on IVF-PQ
-> * The distance metric for vector search is cosine similarity
+> * The distance metric for vector search is cosine similarity in either DB
-> * The run times reported are an average over 3 runs
+> * The run times reported (and QPS computed) are an average over 3 runs

 ### Summary of results for 10,000 random queries: